yogaconnex/yogaconnex/README.md

 - 👋 Hi, I’m @yogaconnex
 - 👀 I’m interested in data science
 - 🌱 I’m currently learning programming in r and python.
 I am a beginner
-- 💞️ I’m looking to collaborate on any topics looking at health data
+- 💞️ I’m looking to collaborate on any topics looking at health data and yoga
 - 📫 How to reach me yogaconnex@gmail.com

 <!---